ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

 ## Step 8: Turning the light off

 1. In order to turn off the light, you first need to define the light after it is spawned.
-When the LightTemplate is spawned, it shows up at the bottom of the Hierarchy as “LightTemplate”.
-In your else statement, after the `RotateTo` line, type the following:
+When the **LightTemplate** is spawned, it shows up at the bottom of the Hierarchy.
+In your `else` statement, after the `RotateTo` line, type the following:

     `local spawnedLight = World.FindObjectByName("LightTemplate")`

     * `spawnedLight` is the name we are giving to the light we have just spawned.

-    * `World.FindObjectByName("LightTemplate")` tells the script to search through the Hierarchy until it finds the first object named “LightTemplate”.
+    * `World.FindObjectByName("LightTemplate")` tells the script to search through the Hierarchy until it finds the first object named "LightTemplate".

-    * `“LightTemplate”` is the name of our spawned light.
+    * `"LightTemplate"` is the name of our spawned light.

 2. Now that you have defined our spawned light, you can tell the script to destroy it when the switch is turned off.
 Under the statement you just wrote, type: